Gakushūin

 The Gakushūin (学習院), or Gakushuin School Corporation (学校法人学習院, Gakkō Hōjin Gakushūin), historically known as the Peers' School, is a Japanese educational institution in Tokyo, originally established as Gakushūjo to educate the children of Japan's nobility.
 The original school expanded from its original mandate of educating the social elite and has since become a network of institutions which encompasses preschool through tertiary-level education.

 History

 The Peers' School was founded in 1847 by Emperor Ninkō in Kyoto and placed under the administration of the Imperial Household Agency.
-Its purpose was to educate the children of the Imperial aristocracy (kuge).
+Its purpose was to educate the children of the Imperial aristocracy (kazoku).
 Prior to the disestablishment of the Peerage in 1947, commoners had restricted access to Gakushuin, with limited slots only to the Elementary School and Middle School.

 In 1947, with the American-mandated disestablishment of the peerage system, enrollment in Gakushuin was fully opened to the general public.
 At the same time, administration of the school was transferred to the Ministry of Education.